-- Introduction to Writing a Resume Objective
+- Introduction to Writing Resume Objective Statements

 If you follow that one rule, your Career Objective will naturally be strong.
 However, you should read this guide to get concrete ideas about how to write yours.